pedalv/JavaApp/MellomOppdrag/virtualization.md

 - [How to Install Ubuntu Linux on Windows 10 With VirtualBox](https://www.lifewire.com/install-ubuntu-linux-windows-10-steps-2202108)
 - [Install Linux Inside Windows Using VirtualBox](https://itsfoss.com/install-linux-in-virtualbox/)

-## [Hyper-V on Windows 10](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/) - Only some Windows version has Hyper-V
+## Only some Windows version has [Hyper-V on Windows 10](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/)
 - Client Hyper-V:
   * is the same hypervisor which powers virtualization in Windows Server and the Microsoft Azure datacenters.
   * With Hyper-V, you can create virtual machines running on Windows 10, without the need for third-party software.